kivanctezoren/ceng350-notes/350notes.md

 ## Requirements Engineering Process

-* An iterative activity in which req. elicititaion, analysis, validation and management are interleaved
+* An iterative activity in which req. elicitation, analysis, validation and management are interleaved

 ### Req.s Elicitation / Discovery